- Risks of HRT

 Comparing other known risk factors for breast cancer with HRT risk can be helpful in putting risk into perspective:

 - more than 4-6 units of alcohol per day: +8

 - more than 5 years of combined HRT: +8 to +10

 - a downloadable diagram showing the relative risks of breast cancer with HRT, alcohol and obesity (PDF 186Kb) updated 23 May 2016

 - Clotting Problems - Venous thromboembolism (VTE)

 Tablet (oral) form of HRT has been shown to cause a small increase in risk of blood clot [Ref 2] (e.g. deep vein thrombosis) The greatest risk is within the 1st year of use and is most relevant to women who have other risk factors.
 If there is a past or family history of blood clot, appropriate investigations may be carried out and fully discussed.
-For some who are particularly at risk of blood clot, including women who have a Body Mass index greater than 30, the pros and cons of use of HRT should be discussed and if using HRT, a non-oral preparation should be considered, since there is strong evidence that transdermal estrogen may not confer the same increased risk [ref 22].
+For some who are particularly at risk of blood clot, including women who have a Body Mass index greater than 30, the pros and cons of use of HRT should be discussed and if using HRT, a non-oral preparation should be considered, since there is strong evidence that transdermal estrogen does not confer the same increased risk [ref 22]. [ref 100].

 - Cardio-vascular disease